bbartling/diy-bacnet-server/README.md

 ## 🧾 CSV Configuration Format

 Simply place a CSV file in the `csv_file` directory with the following structure.
 It is parsed at application startup to define the BACnet points exposed by the server.
-The app only supports BACnet Analog Values (AV) or Bindary Values (BV) both of which can be configured as writeble or commandable.
+The app only supports BACnet Analog Values (AV) or Binary Values (BV) both of which can be configured as writeble or commandable.

 ```csv
 Name,PointType,Units,Commandable